FredKSchott/fflip/README.md

   features: ExampleFeaturesObject  // defined below });

-// Get a User's Enabled Features var Features = fflip.userFeatures(someFreeUser);
+// Get all of a user's enabled features var Features = fflip.userFeatures(someFreeUser);
 if(Features.closedBeta) {
+  console.log('Welcome to the Closed Beta!');
+}
+// Or, just get a single one
+if (fflip.userHasFeature(someFreeUser, 'closedBeta')) {
   console.log('Welcome to the Closed Beta!');
 }
 ```